 Much like Anne, I too have grandiose dreams and high, perhaps unreasonable, expectations, a knack for the dramatic, and am occasionally caught in the midst of my daydreams … I am an introvert who spends a lot of time living inside my head, but my blog is an outlet for sharing my life, my family, and random thoughts, recording my days for my own remembrance.

 I am an ordinary Hausfrau, a German-American, and am currently living in the Southern Midwest of the United States; I am also a Christian seeking to serve God and learn more about His character daily.
 I share my Haus with my husband of over 21 years – Daniel … and 3 great kids: Drew (age 15), Annie-Belle (13), and our tag-along, MiMi who is 4 years old.

 This blog also tells the story of my life – memories, events, and lessons learned along the way.
 I grew up in Germany, the Washington DC area, and the beautiful state of Tennessee.
 After Bible college, I married an Army officer, and our adventures took us from the west coast to the east coast to the middle of America as well as back to Germany and all over Europe for 12 whirlwind years.
 Then we were in the ministry for almost 8 years, working for our church and its Christian school.
-At this time, we are in transition yet again, anxious to see where God will lead us next … but knowing whatever He has for us, it will be for our good and His glory.
-Romans 8:28 happens to be one of my favorite Bible verses.
+Currently, we have transitioned into my husband’s 3rd (and God willing, final) career, working in veterans health care.

 By the way, you may “Call Me Cordelia”.